 How to Write a Targeted Resume

 What are targeted resumes and why should job seekers use them?
 A targeted resume focuses on a specific job opening.
 The targeted resume is written to highlight the skills and experiences relevant to a particular position.
-When sending targeted resumes, the resume will be edited or rewritten for each job the candidate applies to.
+When sending targeted resumes, the resume will be edited or rewritten for each job which the candidate applies.